Federal Government Cybersecurity

 Remediation & Implementation

-We implement the technical controls, develop the policies and procedures, configure the security technologies, build the CUI enclave if needed, deploy monitoring capabilities, train your staff, and document everything in your System Security Plan.
-This is the heavy lifting phase where gaps are closed and controls are activated.
+We implement the technical controls, develop policies and procedures, configure security technologies, build the CUI enclave, deploy monitoring capabilities, train your staff, and document everything in your System Security Plan.

-We conduct a mock assessment simulating the C3PAO experience, identify any remaining issues, and ensure your evidence artifacts are complete and properly organized.
-After your successful certification, we provide ongoing monitoring, maintenance, and annual reassessment support to keep you compliant year after year.
+We conduct a mock assessment simulating the C3PAO experience, identify any remaining issues, and ensure your evidence artifacts are complete.
+After your successful certification, we provide ongoing monitoring and annual reassessment support.

 Why Federal Contractors Trust Petronella Technology Group, Inc.